Espyo/Life_of_Judd/readme.txt

 ...I overestimated my abilities.
 Still, I manage to complete it in a month or so, so I'm still pleased!
 Initially, it was just going to have free mode.
 But I figured that'd be super boring, so I added a story mode.
 It was meant to have around 5 to 10 chapters, but it ended up with 30 as my imagination went wild!
 I think the extra development time was well worth it.
+What do you think?

 ===============